IDBirth/PDE4431_cw2/readme.md

 - Coursework: PDE4431 Dubai Coursework 2 — Industrial Manipulator Kinematics
   Modelling (Dec 11, 2025, 23:59 Dubai time).
-- Upload code to GitHub and add `@judhi` as collaborator as required in the PDF instructions.
-Include the video link above in the GitHub README.
+- Uploaded code to GitHub and added `@judhi` as collaborator as required in the PDF instructions.
+Include the video link above.